Wolfdieter Springer, PhD

 Location: Jacksonville, Florida, United States

-Wolfdieter Springer, PhD, is an associate professor in the Department of Neuroscience and head of the Parkinson's Disease Cell Biology Laboratory at Mayo Clinic in Jacksonville, Florida.
-Springer received his MSc in biology from the University of Regensburg in Germany in 1999, and earned his doctoral degree in biochemistry from the Ludwig Maximilian University in 2005.
-For more than 15 years, he has studied the molecular and cellular mechanisms linked to Parkinson's disease (PD) and related disorders.
-Springer has helped to identify the PINK1/Parkin-directed mitochondrial quality control pathway, which serves to remove damaged mitochondria - energy generators - from the cell.
-His recent work highlights the relevance of this process, known as mitophagy, as well as the contribution of certain changes in the PINK1 gene to disease.
-Besides these studies, his laboratory is searching for ways to diagnose and treat diseases that have mitochondrial damage in common.
+Wolfdieter Springer, PhD, is an Associate Professor in the Department of Neuroscience at the Mayo Clinic in Florida and head of the Parkinson's Disease Cell Biology Laboratory.
+He received his MSc in biology from the University of Regensburg in 1999 and earned his doctoral degree in biochemistry in 2005 from the Ludwig-Maximilians-University in Munich, Germany.
+For more than 15 years, Dr. Springer's work has revolved around the molecular and cellular mechanisms underlying the pathogenesis of Parkinson's disease and related disorders.
+He has helped identify the PINK1/Parkin-directed mitochondrial quality control pathway that serves to selectively remove damaged organelles via the autophagy/lysosome system (mitophagy).
+His recent studies highlight the disease relevance of mitophagy impairments as well as the contribution of certain heterozygous PINK1 mutations.
+Besides further mechanistic studies, current efforts in his lab focus on the development of biomarkers and future therapeutics for diseases where mitochondrial and autophagic/lysosomal dysfunctions emerge as a common leitmotif.

 - Drawing on the Parkinson's Progression Markers Initiative (PPMI) Data to Link Changes in the PINK1/Parkin Genes with Parkinson's Disease (2017)